jeromelebel/MongoHub-Mac/README.markdown

 **2.6 beta 5 - december 15, 2013**

-- Fixing connexion icon display at launch
+- Fixing connection icon display at launch
 - Json export/import working
 - A better test to make sure no data are corrupted while editing a document